 Another video, mainly in English (with a few Kannada phrases), is at: ALZHEIMER’S DEMENTIA by Jerardin D’souza, or click the play button below.

 Yet another video, this time in Konkani and English is at Amchi Mati Amchi Monsham –ALZHEIMER’S DISEASE– TALK- By – Er.
 Jerardin D’souza, or click the play button below.
 The discussion related to dementia starts in real earnest around 14:30 minutes into the video, though watching the whole video will give you more background on the speaker and his work, etc.

 You can see other videos from Mangalore Alzheimer’s Association on the Youtube channel of Jerardin Dsouza

 Hindi version.
 View the Hindi dementia awareness video on youtube, or click the play button below.

 (If the youtube player does not load, you can view the English dementia awareness video on youtube.)

 (If the youtube player does not load, you can watch “Walking down memory lane” on Youtube.)

-This English and Marathi presentation can be viewed using the player below.
-You can also view the English/ Marathi presentation directly on Youtube.
+A detailed discussion on dementia and care in Marathi can be viewed using the player below.
+You can also view the detailed Marathi presentation on Youtube.

 This Urdu video includes a family’s story as the elderly father deteriorates because of dementia, and also includes some discussion on dementia at the end.
 While the resources refered to are not India-based, the explanations and the story shown can be informative even for persons in India.
 The video can be viewed using the player below.
 If the youtube player does not load, you can view the Urdu video directly on Youtube.